-- 1.1.1 Each political party with a candidate contesting the European Parliament election must appoint a national agent [Section 28(1)(a)].
-The national agent must have an office or place in the State to which claims, notices, writs, summonses and other documents may be sent. - 1.1.2 Not later than the last day for receiving nominations at the election, 12 noon, 15 April 2019 (for Irish citizens) or 6 April 2019 (for other EU nationals), the political party must notify the Standards Commission, in writing, of the name of the national agent and of the address of the office of the agent [Section 28(1)(a)].
-If a political party has not notified the Standards Commission of the name of the national agent by this time, the "appropriate officer" (appointed under section 71 of the Act) will be deemed to be the national agent [Section 28(3)(a)].
-If an appropriate officer has not been appointed, the party leader is deemed to be the party's appropriate officer and, as such, its national agent. - 1.1.3 The Standards Commission will publish in Iris Oifigiúil the names of the national agents appointed or deemed to have been appointed [Section 28(6)(a)]. - 1.1.4 A political party may, at any time, revoke the appointment of a national agent and appoint another national agent in his/her place [Section 28(4)(a)].
-Where this occurs, details of the new national agent must be provided to the Standards Commission.
+- 1.1.1 Each political party with a candidate contesting the bye-election shall appoint a national agent [Section 28(1)(a)].
+The national agent must have an office or place in the State to which claims, notices, writs, summonses and other documents may be sent [Section 29(1)]. - 1.1.2 Not later than the last day for receiving nominations at the election, 12 noon, 24 June 2021, the political party must notify the Commission, in writing, of the name of the national agent and of the address of the office of the agent [Section 28(1)(a)].
+If a political party has not notified the Commission of the name of the national agent by this time, the "appropriate officer" (appointed under section 71 of the Act) will be deemed to be the national agent [Section 28(3)(a)].
+If an appropriate officer has not been appointed, the party leader is deemed to be the party's appropriate officer and, as such, its national agent. - 1.1.3 The Commission will publish in Iris Oifigiúil the names of the national agents appointed or deemed to have been appointed [Section 28(6)(a)]. - 1.1.4 A political party may, at any time, revoke the appointment of a national agent and appoint another national agent in his/her place [Section 28(4)(a)].
+Where this occurs, details of the new national agent must be provided to the Commission.

-1.2 Assignment by a candidate to a political party
+1.2 Assignment of a portion of a candidate's spending limit to his/her political party

-- 1.2.1 Where a candidate is contesting the election on behalf of a political party, he/she may assign a portion of his/her statutory spending limit to the party for spending at the election by its national agent [Section 33(1)(b)(i)]. - 1.2.2 There is no obligation under the Act on a candidate to assign any portion of his or her spending limit to the party.
+- 1.2.1 Where a candidate is contesting the election on behalf of a political party, he/she may assign a portion of his/her statutory spending limit to the party for spending at the election by its national agent [Section 32(1)(b)(i)]. - 1.2.2 There is no obligation under the Act on a candidate to assign any portion of his or her spending limit to the party.
 If the candidate does not assign any of his/her spending limit to the party, then the national agent cannot incur any election expenses on behalf of the candidate.
 The candidate's election agent can, however, authorise the national agent to incur expenses on the candidate's behalf.
-The election agent must account for such expenses on his/her Election Expenses Statement.
+The election agent must account for such expenses on his/her election expenses statement.